hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

 **d.
-Receive all items**

-Receive all the quantity of an item at once.
+Receive all items:** Receive all the quantity of an item at once.

 {% embed url="https://youtu.be/2Cq1HfctoL0" %}
 Video: Receive all items